sundarnut/ADAuthentication/README.md

 * Create a folder: C:\services\ADAuth
 * Launch Visual Studio Community 2015
 * Click on New Project...
-* The New Project box that opens out, on the left pane - expand Templates &gt; Visual C# &gt; Windows &gt; Web, and choose ASP.NET Web Application
+* The New Project box that opens out, on the left pane - expand Templates > Visual C# > Windows > Web, and choose ASP.NET Web Application
 * The Name of the Application: ADAuth
 * Location: C:\services\ADAuth
 * Uncheck the Create directory for solution check-box